kyma-project/test-infra/docs/index.md

 [Images](/prow/images/README.md) - > DEPRECATED: Use the [`images`](/images) directory instead.

 [Vulnerability Scanner](/prow/images/whitesource-scanner/README.md) - This folder contains the WhiteSource Unified Agent image that is based on the Java Buildpack image.
 Use it to perform WhiteSource vulnerability scans.

-[Templates](/templates/README.md) - Jobs and Prow configuration are generated from templates by the Render Templates tool.
-Check